jahid-razan/Data-Architecutre-Nanodegree/Designing an HR Database/README.md

-3. A physical database has been created for the normalized schema using the DDL commands.
+3. A physical database has been created for the normalized schema using the [DDL commands](https://github.com/jahid-razan/Data-Architecutre-Nanodegree/blob/main/Designing%20an%20HR%20Database/DDL_postgres.sql).

-4. Data has been populated in the database and CRUD commands have been performed to demonstrate a working databasee.
+4. Data has been populated in the database and [CRUD commands](https://github.com/jahid-razan/Data-Architecutre-Nanodegree/blob/main/Designing%20an%20HR%20Database/Questions_CRUD%20operations.sql) have been performed to demonstrate a working database.

 ## 5. CRUD operations

-Following questions involving CRUD operations have been answered
+Following questions involving CRUD operations have been answered.

 * Question 1: Return a list of employees with Job Titles and Department Names
 * Question 2: Insert Web Programmer as a new job title